Giangiui/dagonstar/docs/documentation.md

-This is the results of the execution.
+This is the result of the execution.

 ```bash
 2024-10-23 10:36:59,001 root         INFO     Workflow 'English-Writers' completed in 2.8947041034698486 seconds ---